Nusselt number: Definition

 In contrast to the definition given above, known as average Nusselt number, the local Nusselt number is defined by taking the length to be the distance from the surface boundary to the local point of interest.

 The mean, or average, number is obtained by integrating the expression over the range of interest, such as:

 Context

-An understanding of convection boundary layers is necessary to understanding convective heat transfer between a surface and a fluid flowing past it.
+An understanding of convection boundary layers is necessary to understand convective heat transfer between a surface and a fluid flowing past it.
 A thermal boundary layer develops if the fluid free stream temperature and the surface temperatures differ.
 A temperature profile exists due to the energy exchange resulting from this temperature difference.